COURSE CODE: 8503

 Non-Traditional?: F

-In this first course of the instructional program, students are taught to professionally install, repair, and maintain the operating conditions of heating, ventilation, air-conditioning, and refrigeration (HVACR) systems.
-Students work with piping and tubing, study the principles of heat and electricity, install duct systems, and comply with U.S. Environmental Protection Agency (EPA) regulations.
+In this course, students are taught the fundamentals of installation, troubleshooting, repair, and maintenance of heating, ventilation, air-conditioning, and refrigeration (HVACR) systems.
+Students work with piping and tubing; study the principles of heat, electricity, and basic motors; and comply with U.S. Environmental Protection Agency (EPA) regulations.
 Successful completion of the two-course sequence may prepare students for a career as an HVACR technician.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Class Size Regulation